Three open positions available:

 LICENSES AND OTHER REQUIREMENTS:

-- Valid Washington State Driver’s license and acceptable driving record at time of appointment and throughout employment may be required in this position;
+- Valid Washington State Driver’s License and acceptable driving record at time of appointment and throught employment may be required in this position;

 - Tax Credit Certification or ability to obtain in the first year;